 An exhibition of sculptures, flags, and colored pencil drawings, Situation Normal is a reaction to our new political reality under the Trump Administration.
 The work uses orange and white barricades as a symbol both of our country's newfound state of anxiety and of the resistance to the unAmerican initiatives of this administration and Congress.
 Twenty percent of sales at the show were donated to Planned Parenthood and the Southern Poverty Law Center.
-Prints and pins from the show are available in the Shop.

 This Lawn Is My Lawn, collaboration with Preston Drum

 This Lawn Is My Lawn was a collaborative installation by Russ White and Preston Drum in the basement of the Casket Arts Building in Minneapolis ahead of the 2016 presidential election.
 Wood, cardboard, & paint; roughly 8 x 16 x 4'